garciart/machine-learning-raspberry-pi/README.md

 Like we stated earlier, for extra credit, we will demonstrate how to collect and process data over-the-air (OTA) from satellite devices using the S3 and a remote Raspberry Pi Zero W with a Waveshare Sense HAT (B).
 The Sense HAT is much more accurate than our DHT-11 and also provides us with barometric pressure readings.

+> *You do not have to use our setup.
+You can use different combinations of devices, such as an ESP32, an ESP8226, a DHT-22, an M5StickC with an M5Stack sensor, etc.*
 > *If you are going to use the Sense HAT (B), you need to install the BCM2835 library.
 For instructions, check out [https://www.waveshare.com/wiki/Sense_HAT_(B)](https://www.waveshare.com/wiki/Sense_HAT_(B))*

 1. Turn on both the Raspberry Pi 3 Model B+ and the Pi Zero W.

-> *Note - By the way, for this demo, you do not need the GrovePi HAT; you can remove all the GrovePi code.
+   > *Note - By the way, for this demo, you do not need the GrovePi HAT or the GrovePi code.
 We just like the lights (and the board we printed out on our Ender 3.
-Thanks Chris Cirone at https://www.thingiverse.com/thing:2161971!)*
+Thanks Chris Cirone at [https://www.thingiverse.com/thing:2161971](https://www.thingiverse.com/thing:2161971)!)*

 2. Make and test the connection: